itswadesh/anne-docs/admin-user-manual.md

 The fields shown above have to be filled by you to open up a new shop and after store set up you will be able to access the store feature. -->

-### Dashboard
+### Dashboard/Reports

 You can visit the dashboard page only After successfully loggedIn, Menu page will be listed in the left corner of the page & the 1st option that will be opened is Dashboard.

-In the Dashboard there are different option that we can see such like
+In the Dashboard there are different reports that we can see such like

 - Total Orders→ Total how many orders have been placed for vendor’s products will be shown here as a count.
 - Total users→ Total how many users in store will be shown here as a count.